hackseq/hackseq_2017/organization/meeting_minutes/2017-09-12_committee_minutes.md

 - Oct 22nd: Closing social.
 Jasleen will look into where this can be organized, and the cost (maximum allocation of $300-400 at the moment). **TO DO**

 ## Additional Discussion Items
-- We should have a Facebook event page. @abagehala should set this up. **TO DO**
+- We should have a Facebook event page.
+Arjun should set this up. **TO DO**
 	- We also need to compare the number of people we have signed up, versus the requirements for the number required per project.
 Lauren will compare the counts as given by the team leads. **TO DO**
-- For the VanBUG shoutout, do we have a prepared slide we can put up @jakelever ?
-Dan or Lauren will be doing this, as Jasleen has a meeting elsewheres during that time.
+- For the VanBUG shoutout, do we have a prepared slide we can put up, Jake?
+Dan or Lauren will be doing this, as Jasleen has a meeting elsewheres during that time. **TO DO**
 - CDL email followup: too late for this, the deadline was September 8th, plus it sounded like they were recruiting HackSeq as a project, not as a hackathon?

 ** THE NEXT MEETING WILL BE ON SEPTEMBER 26, 2017 | TUESDAY **